Kotlin/KEEP/README.md

 ### Contributing to existing KEEPs

-* For in-progress KEEPs, please keep discussions on the corresponding issue.
+* For in-progress KEEPs, please keep discussions in the corresponding issue.
 * If you find problems with the _text_ or have text correction for merged KEEPs, feel free to create a separate issue or a pull request with the proposed correction.